 The revolving credit is secured by a fixed charge over the asset held for sale of the Group and of the Company as disclosed in Note 13(b).
-During the financial year, the Company has fully settled the revolving credit as disclosed Note 17(a).
+The Company had fully settled the revolving credit during the financial year ended 30 June 2020 as disclosed Note 17(a).

-In the previous financial year, the interest rate of revolving credit for the Group and for the Company is 9.04% per annum.
+As at 1 July 2019, the interest rate of revolving credit for the Group and for the Company is 9.04% per annum.